SMSME/Course-Review_App/README.md

 ## To Run

 Run CourseReviewsApplication with the following VM Arguments: --module-path [Path to JavaFX folder] --add-modules javafx.controls,javafx.fxml

-## Contributions

-List the primary contributions of each author.
-It is recommended to update this with your contributions after each coding session.:

 ### Jinwoo Kim